-The purpose of this study would be to document trends over time for information gathered through systemwide passenger surveys.
-During 2008 and 2009 survey, CTPS collected data from passengers on all MBTA bus, rail rapid transit, light rail, commuter rail, and water transportation routes.
-The results were presented in 17 volumes that are available in PDF format on the MPO website.
-Due to time and budget constraints, these reports do not include a comparison of the results of the 2008-2009 surveys with those of prior surveys on the same services.
-Surveys on most of the commuter rail system had been last done in 1993.
+The purpose of this study is to document trends over time for information gathered through systemwide passenger surveys.
+During the 2008 and 2009 survey, CTPS collected data from passengers on all MBTA bus, rail rapid transit, light rail, commuter rail, and water transportation routes.
+The results were presented in 17 volumes, which are available as PDF files on the MPO website.
+Due to time and budget constraints, these reports do not include a comparison of the results of the 2008-09 surveys with those of prior surveys on the same services.
+Surveys on most of the commuter rail system had last been done in 1993.
 The rail rapid transit and light rail lines had been surveyed in 1994, the bus system in 1995, the Old Colony commuter rail lines in 1998, and water transportation services in 2000.

-Comparisons of the results of the 2008-2009 surveys with those of these prior surveys would show whether there have been significant changes in characteristics of MBTA riders and their use of the system since the 1990s.
-This information will be useful for transportation planning purposes.
-In addition, if there have not been significant changes, this suggests that the 2008-2009 results can be relied on for planning purposes for many years.
-If there have been significant changes, this suggests that surveys should be conducted at more frequent intervals to allow the MBTA to make service changes consistent with changing needs of riders.
+Comparisons of the results of the 2008-09 surveys with those of prior surveys will show whether there have been significant changes in characteristics of MBTA riders and their use of the system since the 1990s.
+This information will be useful for transportation-planning purposes.
+In addition, if there have not been significant changes, this suggests that the 2008-09 results can be relied on for planning purposes for many years.
+If there have been significant changes, this suggests that surveys should be conducted at more frequent intervals to allow the MBTA to make service changes consistent with the changing needs of riders.

-FFY 2012 Activities and Expected Work Products: Summary tables for each transit service included in the 2008-2009 survey will be compared with corresponding summary tables from the most recent prior surveys for the same routes/lines, and any significant differences will be noted.
+FFY 2012 Activities and Expected Work Products: Summary tables for each transit service included in the 2008-09 survey will be compared with corresponding summary tables from the most recent prior surveys for the same routes/lines, and any significant differences will be noted

-Findings will be presented in a series of technical memoranda which will include recommendations on aspects of service for which more frequent data collection or different data collection methods are needed to improve the accuracy of information used for planning purposes.
+Findings will be presented in a series of technical memoranda that will include recommendations on aspects of service for which more frequent data collection or different data collection methods are needed to improve the accuracy of information used for planning purposes.

-MBTA SYSTEMWIDE PASSENGER SURVEY: COMPARISON OF RESULTS
+MBTA SYSTEMWIDE PASSENGER SURVEY: COMPARISON OF RESULTS (CONT.)

-FUNDI IG RECIPIEI NT(S) FUNDING SOURCE(S 5)
+FUNDING G RECIPIE NT(S) FUNDING SOURCE(S)

 CTPS MAPC MassDOT FFY12 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other

 30,000 \$30,000 30,000